Using antibiotics to prevent STIs

 STI prophylaxis involves taking an antibiotic pill to prevent bacterial STIs, such as syphilis and chlamydia.

-One approach would be to take a daily dose of the antibiotic – this would be considered pre-exposure prophylaxis (STI PrEP), meaning that there may be enough of the antibiotic in the body before exposure occurs.
-Another way would be to take a dose soon after sex.
-In this case, the antibiotic would work as a form of post-exposure prophylaxis (STI PEP) – preventing bacterial growth and making it less likely for exposure to lead to infection.
+Another approach would be to take a daily dose of the antibiotic – this would be considered pre-exposure prophylaxis (STI PrEP), meaning that there may be enough of the antibiotic in the body before exposure occurs.

 This page focuses specifically on using antibiotics to prevent bacterial STIs, which is still an experimental technique.
 It is not to be confused with HIV PrEP and PEP, which are effective forms of preventing HIV, as outlined below.